nahidrn/code-generator-benchmarking/README.md

     docker-compose up --build
     ```

-    Note: In case the first time if web service is random-code-generator-web-1 is still down after random-code-generator-mysql-db-1 is up.
-Try just starting that container again.
-That means the volume was ready but the table was not created in time web was trying to connect it.
+    **Note: In case the first time if backend service (uniquecodegenerator-app-1) is still down after mysql (uniquecodegenerator-mysql-db-1) and client service (uniquecodegenerator-web-1) is up.
+Try just starting that uniquecodegenerator-app-1 container again.
+That means the db volume was ready but the chema/structure were not created in time app was trying to connect it.**

 4. It takes around 5 minutes to build and run the first time.
 Your application should be alive and kicking at: `http://localhost:8032`